Ball brothers: Other contributions

 The Ball brothers made other donations to support hospitals, schools, and nonprofit organizations.
 In Indiana these included funding for James Whitcomb Riley Hospital for Children in Indianapolis; Hanover College, in Hanover, Indiana; Indiana University; and the Lincoln Boyhood National Memorial at Lincoln City, Indiana.
 They also contributed to Hillsdale College in Hillsdale, Michigan.

 Ball Brothers Foundation

 Grants from the Ball Brothers Foundation are awarded to organizations that demonstrate "better practices" or strive toward "best practice designation" in conducting their business and have continued interests in improving the quality of life for citizens of Indiana.
 The foundation looks to fund innovation, programs that are just starting, and companies going through expansion.

 Honors and tributes

 In 1929 Edmund Ball's wife and children commissioned Cyrus Edwin Dallin to create a bronze casting of his original 1908 sculpture, Appeal to the Great Spirit.
 The replica was erected in Muncie in 1929 and donated to the city.

 In September 1937 a bronze sculpture named Beneficence was installed on the Ball State University campus in Muncie to honor the Ball brothers' contribution to the community.
 The five columns of Indiana limestone that surround the sculpture represent the five Ball brothers.

+However, despite all their contributions to the community, the pervasive influence of the Ball family on local politics and social issues was looked at rather skeptically, if not sneeringly, by the authors of the landmark Middletown studies, published in two volumes, 1929 and 1937.